 Minimizes Pressure Ulcers

-This figure is an indication of the percent of long-term care patients who suffer from new or worsened pressure ulcers .
-We consider this statistic when determining both nursing and long-term care grades.
+This datapoint is an indication of the percentage of long-term patients who have new or worsened pressure ulcers.
+We've found that pressure ulcers are an indicator of nursing care quality.

 Minimizes Serious Falls